-Refer to chapter 2 for details on connecting the serial/parallel ATA drives.
+Refer to chapter 2 for details on connecting the Serial ATA drives.

-- I. Make sure you have installed the Serial/Parallel ATA drives and connected the data cables otherwise you won't be able to enter the RAID BIOS utility. - 2.
+- I. Make sure you have installed the Serial ATA drives and connected the data cables otherwise you won't be able to enter the RAID BIOS utility. - 2.
 Treat the cables with extreme caution especially while creating RAID.
 A damaged cable will ruin the entire installation process and operating system.
 The system will not boot and you will lost all data in the hard drives.
 Please give special attention to this warning because there is no way of recovering back the data.

-Step 2: Configure Serial/Parallel ATA in the Award BIOS
+Step 2: Configure Serial ATA in the Award BIOS

 - I. Power-on the system then press to enter the main menu of the Award BIOS. - 2.
-Select the Integrated Peripherals submenu "OnChip IDE Device" section of the BIOS. - 3.
-Set the "RAID Enable" field to "Enabled". - 4.
-Enable the RAID function of the Serial/Parallel ATA drives you want to configure as RAID.
+Select the Integrated Peripherals submenu OnChip IDE Device section of the BIOS. - 3.
+Configure the RAID function of the Serial ATA drives.

-- 5. Press <Esc> to return to the main menu of the BIOS setup utility.
-Select "Save & Exit Setup" and press <Enter>.
+- 4. Press <Esc> to return to the main menu of the BIOS setup utility.
+Select "Save & Exit Setup" then press <Enter>.

-- 6. Type <Y> and press <Enter>.
+- 5. Type <Y> and press <Enter>.

-- 7. Reboot the system.
+- 6. Reboot the system.